 June 20, 2018

-IVR (Interactive Voice Response) technology allows callers and computers to interact over the phone through an automated voice system.
+IVR (Interactive Voice Response) is a feature of VoIP phone technology that allows callers and computers to interact through an automated system.

-While it has many applications, its fundamental purpose is to collect information from a caller.
+While it has many applications its fundamental purpose is to collect information from a caller.
+It does this either by them using their number pad, or by using voice recognition to .
 Based on a particular touchtone or simple voice command, the system routes the caller to the right menu, operator, or sales agent.
 That friendly automated voice you hear when you call a business?
 That’s IVR at work.

 Simple IVR systems may rely on pre-recorded stock greetings and commands, while more sophisticated technology gives you a broader range of selection, from completely customizable menu options to versatile audio choices.